Mixed Hodge structures and formality of symmetric monoidal functors: Introduction

 The bounds on the weight filtration tell us that this makes sense only when $0\leq \alpha\leq 2$.
 Note as well that if we write $\alpha=a/b$ with $(a,b)=1$, $\alpha$-purity implies that the cohomology is concentrated in degrees that are divisible by $b$, and that $H^{bn}(X,\Q)$ is pure of weight $an$.

-Aside from smooth projective varieties, some well-known examples of varieties with $1$-pure weight filtration are: projective $V$-manifolds, projective varieties whose underlying topological space is a $\Q$-homology manifold and the moduli spaces $\Mm_{Dol}$ and $\Mm_{dR}$ appearing in the non-abelian Hodge correspondence.
-Complements of hyperplane arrangements and complements of toric arrangements as well as the moduli spaces $\Mm_{0,n}$ of smooth projective curves of genus 0 with $n$ marked points make examples with $2$-pure weight filtration.
-As we shall see in Section $\ref{Section_formalschemes}$, complements of codimension $d$ subspace arrangements are examples of smooth schemes whose weight filtration in cohomology is $2d/(2d-1)$-pure.
+Aside from smooth projective varieties, some well-known examples of varieties with $1$-pure weight filtration are: projective varieties whose underlying topological space is a $\Q$-homology manifold (\cite[Theorem 8.2.4]{DeHIII}) and the moduli spaces $\Mm_{Dol}$ and $\Mm_{dR}$ appearing in the non-abelian Hodge correspondence (\cite{Hausel}).
+Some examples of varieties with $2$-pure weight filtration are: complements of hyperplane arrangements (\cite{kimweights}), which include the moduli spaces $\Mm_{0,n}$ of smooth projective curves of genus 0 with $n$ marked points, and complements of toric arrangements (\cite{Dupont}).
+As we shall see in Section $\ref{Section_formalschemes}$, complements of codimension $d$ subspace arrangements are examples of smooth varieties whose weight filtration in cohomology is $2d/(2d-1)$-pure.
+For instance, this includes configuration spaces of points in $\C^d$.

 Our main result is Theorem $\ref{theo: main covariant}$.
 We show that, for a non-zero rational number $\alpha$, the singular chains functor